 If you are a sewing beginner, do this project.
 You will get such a rush from delivering a project with straight hems and wonderfully pointy corners.
 Do this to get a boost that will keep you inspired and sewing.
 Trust me – just do this one.
 Can you tell I’m still kind of riding the high here?

 What if you don’t sew?
-Yeah, you’ll be done in about 10 minutes.
+You’ll be done in about 10 minutes.
 Go buy some cloth dinner napkins and add a monogram or a design using a stencil.
 A small bottle of fabric paint and a little love make them just as handmade as if you sewed them.

 A Word About Fabric